AdebanjoOayinka/PALMORA-GROUP-HR-ANALYSIS/README.md

                ● The excel function (ADDITION) was used to get the sum the total payout for the organization.

-## Charts
-      Other info revealed from the analysis are:

-            ● Some of the staff were not rated, hence no bunus pay for them.

-            ● Some staff operated in more than one location with different bonus rating.

-            ● some staff

 #### Charts were deployed for:

       ● Analysis 1: